 When you are using our secure online donation pages, your donation is processed by Stripe a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.

-When you set up a regular giving donation, you donation is processed by Go Cardless a third party payment processor, who specialises in direct debit transactions.
+When you set up a regular giving donation, your donation is processed by Go Cardless a third party payment processor, who specialises in direct debit transactions.

-When processing our 6 monthly Newsletters we contract Push the envelope, to assist the distribution administration process.
+When processing direct mails, mailing campaigns including newsletters we contract in2print and Doing More, to assist the distribution administration process.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us about the crucial work we do to bring cancer treatment closer to patients’ homes, our services and fundraising events then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.